mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

 The first thought that came to my mind is to use the block technique, where I will use `8x8` block.
 Actually, the size of the design block is an empirical value.
 In here, we find that one cache line can hold 8 elements of matrix and thus we use `8x8` as our block size.

-The miss times I expected is `2x8x16 = 256`, where, in each block both of matrix A and matrix B, we will miss **8 times**, and also **16 blocks** exist in the cache memory simultaneously.
+The miss times I expected is `2x8x16 = 256`, where, in each block both of matrix A and matrix B, we will miss **8 times**, and also, the 32x32 matrix can be divided into **16 blocks**.
+Specifically, the 8 misses come from each time we read a new row of the matrix, which allows us to write the newly read data into a new set of cache line.

 ```txt
  	Each block represent 1 byte